-To put these results into perspective, consider that the light angle at the edge of an f/4 light cone is 7.1°, and at the edge of an f/2 light cone is 14.0°.
+To put these results into perspective, consider that the light angle at the edge of an f/4 light cone is $7.1^{\circ}$ , and at the edge of an f/2 light cone is $14.0^{\circ}$ .
 The curve fits I applied are quadratics for CWL Shift and Peak %LT Scale Factor, and linear for FWHM Shift.
-I used these curve fits for predicting the performance shift of a theoretical Triad Ultra filter, as will be discussed later in this report.
+I used these curvefits for predicting the performance shift of a theoretical Triad Ultra filter, as will be discussed later in this report.

 The net effect of the changes to the filter's performance with angle is a reduction in the transmission of the desired wavelengths for observing deep sky objects, more specifically emission type nebulae.
 Figure 9 presents the measured shift in Radian Triad transmission at the main nebula emission wavelengths.
 The filter's pass band at H-beta/O-III is relatively wide at 20nm, and so the transmission of nebula wavelengths within this pass band remain high for a wide range of angles.
 The wider band allows the wavelengths we want to stay in the filter's pass band longer as it shifts down.
-In contrast the pass band at Halpha is only 4.5nm wide, and so it does not take much of an angle to move the filter's pass band past our desired wavelengths.
+In contrast the pass band at H-alpha is only 4.5nm wide, and so it does not take much of an angle to move the filter's pass band past our desired wavelengths.
+Anecdotally I have heard from a couple of users that have confirmed in practice this filter behavior when using it on an f/2 telescope.
+The relative exposure of H-alpha in their images is significantly less than the O-III.